Reader, writer, movie enthusiast, cat lover, and oldies music fan.

 It's kind of a shame I never saw this one in theatres, as it's one of my favourites.
-I know I've been gushing about the series a lot already, but I really mean it.
+I know I've gushed about the series a lot already, but I really mean it.
 This is probably my second or third-favourite Harry Potter film overall.

 The series has had a few different directors.
 And, in Order of the Phoenix's case, a different screenwriter too; it's the only film written by Michael Goldenberg instead of Steve Kloves.
-I wonder if that's why this film has a different feel to it than the previous entries.
-They all feel different to an extent, but I notice it especially with this one.
+I wonder if that's why this film has a unique feel to it compared to the other entries.
+They all feel distinct from each other to an extent, but I notice it, especially with this one.

-I remember reading a comment from someone online complaining about this, saying that the films didn't have enough of a cohesive feeling because of the changing directors and differences in style.
-While I understand what s/he's saying, I enjoyed how each installment felt distinct.
+I remember reading a comment from someone online complaining about this, saying that the films didn't have enough of a cohesive feeling because of the changing directors and variations in style/tone.
+While I understand what they're saying, I enjoyed how each installment felt different.
 It was a good way to help keep a long-running series feeling fresh.

 As the film begins, we're left with the sense that nothing is the same any more.
 Even Goblet of Fire, until near the end, was a fairly upbeat movie.
-Order of the Phoenix immediately starts us on a more sombre note.
-We open on a moody summer afternoon with Harry coming to a playground and sitting on a swing, and watching a young boy with his mother.
-Though we don't know what Harry is thinking, I can imagine him filled with longing for his own parents at that moment.
+Order of the Phoenix immediately starts us on a more somber note.
+We open on a moody summer afternoon with Harry coming to a playground and sitting on a swing, watching a young boy with his mother.
+Though we don't know what exactly Harry is thinking, it's not hard at all to imagine him filled with longing for his own parents at that moment.

 After his horrific ordeal last year, he is implied to be suffering from post-traumatic stress disorder, as he is having nightmares about Cedric and the return of Voldemort.
 In fact, the Dark Lord's return has triggered a connection between his mind and Harry's, giving Harry disturbing visions.
 Things don't get much better for Harry from there.
 Soon after, he's attacked by Dementors and is barely able to fend them off.
 And after he does fend them off, he comes home to discover that he's been expelled from Hogwarts for underage magic use outside school.